Overview

 This program is intended for those who wish to earn a credential

-To apply to this program, you must have your
+To apply to this program, you must either have

 > Post-Graduate Applicants

-Social work professionals who have a Masters in Social Work (MSW)
+Social work professionals who have a CSWE-accredited MSW may

-this program.
-Transcripts must reflect coursework in social work
+apply to this program.
+Transcripts must reflect coursework in

 If you are graduating with your MSW in the spring prior to the

-summer cohort start, you may apply to the program.
-We are not
+start of the summer cohort, you may apply to the program.
+We are

-accepting current MSW students from universities outside of
+not accepting current MSW students from universities outside

-requirements for MSW and PPSC in SSW program concurrently.
+complete the degree requirements for MSW and PPSC in SSW program

 Structure